acciaioli/mono/README.md

 ## To Do

 - enhance `mono list` (prefix, contains, suffix filter)
-- `build --all` support (build if current checksum differs from last pushed one)
-- `push --all` support (push all artifacts under the builds directory)
 - github actions
 - support for unit test
 - support for docker images as artifacts